 Detective Jackson Fowler

-This man is a state detective who only becomes involved with the apprehension because he is the only one on the force who drives a big truck with a plow to clear roads during his off-times.
-He is mostly silent, with not much of a real part, but without him, the cops would never get to Thompson Trails.
+This man is a state detective who becomes involved with not much of a real part, but without him, the cops would never get to Thompson Trails.

 Sweet and silver-haired Rosie is a life-long resident of the town, and she is considered the ‘mother’ of all.
 Her part is simple, as female horror characters go; yet sweet, and she is necessary to the emotional aspect of the novel.